Robust angle-based transfer learning in high dimensions: Introduction

-In this paper, we propose an \textbf{angle}-based \textbf{T}ransfer \textbf{L}earning approach, named angleTL, which leverages the similarity of two regression models characterized by the angle between the regression coefficients.
-We build angleTL on a high-dimensional ridge regression model \citep{Kennard1970Ridge}, which enjoys computational simplicity and does not require restricted sparsity conditions on model parameters.
-In the case with a single source model, we show that angleTL unifies several benchmark methods by construction, including the target-only model trained using target data alone, the source model directly obtained from the source, and the distance-based transfer learning method that incorporates the source model through an $L_2$-norm-based penalty term.
+{In this paper, we propose an \textbf{angle}-based \textbf{T}ransfer \textbf{L}earning approach, named angleTL, which leverages the similarity of two regression models through a novel penalization obtained by decoupling the angle distance between $\bbeta$ and $\bw$.
+As a consequence, angleTL adapts to signal strength and inherently guards against negative transfer, offering a simpler form both conceptually and computationally.
+Our approach unifies distance-based transfer learning, target-only and source-only estimators as specific instances, and thus is guaranteed to have superior performance.
+The high-dimensional asymptotic analysis provides a precise characterization of the prediction risk, illustrating the bias-variance trade-off, the influence of signal strengths, the similarity between source and target, the noise level, and the estimation error of the source to the accuracy of the final estimator.
 Given multiple source models, we propose methods to effectively incorporate them toward better predictive performance in the target population.
 The proposed methods only require parameter estimates of fitted source models, which are more accessible in practice.
-We provide high-dimensional asymptotic theories that quantify the predictive error of angleTL.
-Our theoretical analyses provide interpretations and insights regarding when a source model can be helpful to the target, and demonstrate the superiority of angleTL over other benchmark methods.
-We perform extensive simulation studies to validate our theoretical conclusions and evaluate the performance of angleTL by training genetic risk models for low-density lipoprotein cholesterol (LDL) using data from multiple large-scale biobanks.
+We perform extensive simulation studies to validate our theoretical conclusions and evaluate the performance of angleTL by training genetic risk models for low-density lipoprotein cholesterol (LDL) using data from multiple large-scale biobanks.}